Back to all guides

 3. Minutes 3-4: Trim the pocket and test it with a scrap insert.

-6. Minutes 9-10: Add one finishing detail, then stop.
+6. Minutes 9-10: Add one finishing detail, test the slide again, then stop.

 Run the three-part finish check.